Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 • Laminate for Re-use: If you laminate these sheets, children can use dry-erase markers to perform "check-ups" all day long.

-• The Clip-Board Effect: Providing actual clipboards for these lists makes the children feel like "official" professionals, which often leads to deeper, more focused play.
+• Providing clipboards for these lists makes the children feel like "official" professionals, which often leads to deeper, more focused play.

 The "Grooming & Pampering" Salon (Fine Motor)